 William Albert Searle

-William Albert Searle was born June 6, 1832, in County Cornwall, England; was Baptized July 1, 1832 in Broadoak (Braddock) Parish, County Cornwall, England; and died July 11, 1898, at his home southwest of Red Cloud in Red Cloud Twp., Webster Co., NE, at age 66.
-He was the son of William Husband Searle of Tywardreath, County Cornwall, England, and Ann/Anne Hill of England.
+William Albert Searle was born June 6, 1832, in the Poorhouse, County Cornwall, England; was Baptized July 1, 1832 in Broadoak (Braddock) Parish, County Cornwall, England; and died July 11, 1898, at his home southwest of Red Cloud in Red Cloud Twp., Webster Co., NE, at age 66.
+Buried in Red Cloud Cemetery, Red Cloud, Webster Co., NE.
+He is the son of William Husband Searle of Lanreath, County Cornwall, England, and Anne Hill of Liskeard, Cornwall Co., England.

-Prior to Wisconsin statehood on May 29, 1848, Milwaukee County was part of the Territory of Wisconsin and was very large and extended westward to include what would eventually become Dodge County (among others).
+Prior to Wisconsin statehood on May 29, 1848, Milwaukee County was part of the Territory of Wisconsin, which was very large and extended westward to include what would eventually become Dodge County (among others).

 William Albert Serl and Mary Ann Nelson were married October 30, 1852, in Lomira Twp., Dodge Co., WI.